Forty-three years ago, the Graduate School of Applied and Professional

 psychologists who each teach one course.
 There are also 15 joint-appointment

 faculty from other Rutgers departments, centers, bureaus, and

-Jersey-Robert Wood Johnson Medical School who actively teach and supervise.
+institutes, and from Rutgers' Robert Wood Johnson Medical School who actively teach and supervise.
 Students have

 access to relevant full-time faculty from all of these units for

 activities.
 A large number of psychologists, listed in this

 catalog, serve as practicum placement supervisors and supervisors for